 Trent Poole (WI) moved to suspend the rules and elect the top-X finishers in the LNC At-Large and Judicial Committee elections.
 Mr. Redpath ruled the motion out of order.
-(See RONR, 11th ed., p.
-405 lines 2-4, a majority is required to elect in absence of a specific rule saying otherwise)

 Jim Fulner (MI) moved that we adopt the following resolution: "Be it resolved, taxation is theft."
 Following debate, the resolution was adopted by a voice vote.